 We demonstrate respect by the way we speak and listen, and attend to cues.

-We also show respect by appreciating, supporting and responding positively to each person’s communication style.
-We seek to understand and facilitate each resident’s personal agenda within the context of the other people living in the home, staff's professional boundaries and licensing requirements, recognizing that each individual may have a different perspective as to what feels respectful and supportive.
+We also show respect by appreciating, supporting and responding positively to the communication style of each person we support.
+We seek to understand, respect, and facilitate each resident’s personal agenda within the context of the rights and interests of other people living in the home as well as professional boundaries and licensing requirements, recognizing that each individual has a different perspective as to what feels supportive.
 Respect is also conveyed by helping each individual to more fully participate in the community as independently as possible, and by recognizing the importance and pre-eminence of family relationships in the lives of people we support.
-We strive to recognize and support boundaries and preferences of the individual and involved family members without judgment, as long as they are within health and safety parameters, and within the context of the home setting and available resources.
+We strive to recognize and support boundaries and preferences of the individual and involved family members without judgment, as long as they are within health and safety parameters, and within the context of the home setting and available resources, and are respectful of the rights of housemates and staff.

 Core Values Statement: